Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 ![DNS Response packets](../images/net_analysis_wireshark_sbt/pcap1_dns_response.png)

-At the bottom of the window, we can see that the total number of packets displayed are 90.
-Hence, the total number of DNS Query Response packets in this pcap are `90`.
+At the bottom of the window, we can see that the total number of packets displayed is 90.
+Hence, the total number of DNS Query Response packets in this pcap is `90`.

-### IP Address of the host that sent most number of bytes
+### IP Address of the host that sent most bytes

 We need to find the IP address of the host that sent the most number of bytes.
 For this, we will leverage Wireshark's capture statistics.

 Click on `Statistics > Endpoints` from the menu bar, since we need to view statistics of endpoints.

 A new window will pop up displaying endpoint statistics.
-Since majority of the communication is through TCP, click on TCP tab.
+Since the majority of the communication is through TCP, click on the TCP tab.
 Now sort the list by _`Tx Bytes`_ in descending order as shown in the image below. _`Tx Bytes`_ refers to _transferred bytes_, in other words _the number of bytes sent from the endpoint_.
 The topmost endpoint after sorting the list will have the most number of bytes sent.

 ![Most bytes sent](../images/net_analysis_wireshark_sbt/pcap1_highest_tx_bytes.png)

-The IP address of the endpoint that sent the higest number of bytes is `115.178.9.18`.
+The IP address of the endpoint that sent the highest number of bytes is `115.178.9.18`.

 ### Answering the PCAP 1 Challenge